Notch Notch

 Method #

-This node generate a simple sky envoronment, including a sun, sky, and atmosphere.
+This node generate a simple sky environment, including a sun, sky, and atmosphere.
 The generated image has a High Dynamic Range, capturing a wide range of luminance, allowing for accurate reproduction of both bright and shaded details.

 It’s possible to adjust the position of the HDR environment in 3D space to control the orientation and direction of reflections and shadows in the scene.